CarolKogei/Concepts-of-molecular-biology/README.md

 Gene mutations are have different effects depending on where they occur and exactly how they alter protein functions.
 The different type of mutations include;
 * **Silent mutation:** This mutation changes the sequences of bases in a DNA but not a change in amino acids sequence of a protein.
+* **Missense mutation:** It is a change in one DNA base pair resulting in a substitution of one amino acid for another in the protein made by the gene.
+* **Nonsense mutation:** It is similar to the missense mutation but differ when a change in DNA sequence results in the cell prematurely stops building a protein.The resulting protein may misfunction or not function at all.
+* **Insertion/Deletion mutation:** Insertion occurs when a pieace of DNA is added while deletion occurs when it is deleted.
+The addition or deletion  can either be a few or more base pairs, however, either way the protein doesn't function properly.
+* **Duplication:** It occurs when a DNA abnormally copied one or more times resulting to alteration of the specific protein function.
+* **Frameshift mutation:**   This type of mutation occurs when the addition or loss of DNA bases changes a gene’s [reading frame](https://www.ncbi.nlm.nih.gov/Class/MLACourse/Original8Hour/Genetics/readingframe.html).The resulting protein is usually nonfunctional.
+> Insertions, deletions, and duplications can all be frameshift mutations.
+* **Repetition Expansion:** Nucleotide repeats are short DNA sequences that are repeated a number of times in a row.
+For example, a trinucleotide repeat is made up of 3-base- pair sequences, and a tetranucleotide repeat is made up of 4-base-pair sequences.
+A repeat expansion is a mutation that increases the number of times that the short DNA sequence is repeated.
+This type of mutation can cause the resulting protein to function in a completely different way than it would have originally.